patzsantos/e-portfolio-uoeo/README.md

 1. [Commenting and documentation](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%2010/calculation.py) - added appropriate comments and documentation in the code.<br>
 2. [Unittest](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%2010/calculation_test.py)- tested the operations of the previous activity (calculation.py)through unittest

+## Reflection
+Testing code really takes up a lot of your time.
+However, this is the best way to check that they are working accordingly.
+Without testing, we might be wasting our time writing a program if it is not executing its functions correctly.
+Compared to the previous module, I have a slightly better understanding of unittests.
+The seminar this week has been very helpful, as assert statements and unittests were covered.
+I could apply them when I test the code for my driverless car.
+I have also realised the importance of proper commenting and documentation in coding.
+It should be simple and clear, so that anyone can understand what it does, as well as know the intention of the developer in writing it that way.

 ---

 # Unit 11: Pointers, References & Memory, and Design Patterns